pantheon-systems/documentation/source/content/guides/wordpress-pantheon/05-plugins-recommended.md

 integration: [--]
 reviewed: "2023-05-23"
 showtoc: true
-permalink: docs/guides/wordpress-pantheon/recommended-plugins
+permalink: docs/guides/wordpress-pantheon/plugins-recommended
 ---

-This page provides WordPress plugins that Pantheon recommends using for various use cases.
+This section provides WordPress plugins that Pantheon recommends using for various use cases.
 This is not a comprehensive list, and will continue to evolve over time.

 ## Pantheon Advanced Page Cache